kubernetes/autoscaler/cluster-autoscaler/cloudprovider/linode/README.md

 | nodegroup \"linode_type\"/min-size" | minimum size for a specific node group | no | global/defaut-min-size-per-linode-type |
 | nodegroup \"linode_type\"/max-size" | maximum size for a specific node group | no | global/defaut-min-size-per-linode-type |

-Log levels of intertest for the Linode provider are:
+Log levels of interest for the Linode provider are:
 * 1 (flag: ```--v=1```): basic logging at start;
 * 2 (flag: ```--v=2```): logging of the node group composition at every scan;